bsc-pm/ovni/doc/emulation/index.md

 # Emulation overview

-The emulator reads the events stored during runtime and reconstructs the execution, restoring the state of each thread and CPU as time evolves.
+The emulator `ovniemu` reads the events stored during runtime and reconstructs the execution, restoring the state of each thread and CPU as time evolves.
 During the emulation process, a detailed trace is generated with the state of the execution in the Paraver PRV format.

 The emulator has an execution model to represent the real execution that happened on the hardware.
 It consists of CPUs which can execute multiple threads